-Dr. Greenlee of the University of Utah School of Medicine received consulting fees from Wheeler Trigg O'Donnell LLP.)
+Dr. Greenlee of the University of Utah School of Medicine received consulting fees from Sommers Schwartz for review of medical records.)

-Cryptococcal meningitis is the most common form of meningitis observed in AIDS, affecting 1% to 10% of HIV-infected persons.
+Cryptococcal meningitis is the most common form of meningitis observed in AIDS, affecting 1% to 10% of HIV-infected persons and, conversely, HIV is the greatest risk factor for cryptococcal infection.
 Other immunosuppressive conditions also predispose to its development, such as corticosteroid administration; however, it may also be seen in immunologically normal persons.
 Cryptococcal meningitis may be difficult to diagnose as its clinical features are often subtle.
-Headache is the most common of symptoms, but it is not universally present and papilledema occurs in less than one third of persons.
+Headache is the most common of symptoms but it is not universally present and papilledema occurs in less than one third of persons.
 On occasion, cryptococcal infection of the CNS presents as mass lesion in the brain (cyst, granuloma, or abscess) or as encephalitis.
-The toxicity of the antifungal drugs, particularly, amphotericin may render treatment difficult.
+The toxicity of the antifungal drugs, particularly amphotericin, may render treatment difficult.
 In the AIDS population, long-term prophylaxis may be required.

 • Cryptococcal meningitis is the most common fungal meningitis and needs to be considered in the differential diagnosis of anyone with unexplained meningitis.